-- Conserve Policy: Minimize the amount of waste produced by only using the amount necessary to perform the job.
+- Conserve Policy: Minimize the amount of waste produced to perform the job.
 Make employees aware of the waste minimization issue and always practice good housekeeping. - Recycle Policy: Minimize the amount of waste produced by recycling a variety of products.
-For example, oils, antifreezes, and parts cleaner solvents can be recycled.
+For example, oils, antifreezes, and cleaner solvents can be recycled.
 Also, oil filters can be drained, and the metal container recycled through a scrap metal vendor. - Substitution Policy: Minimize the amount of waste produced by substituting less harmful materials.
 For example, clean equipment with citrus degreaser instead of hydrocarbon degreasers. - Re-use Policy: Minimize the amount of waste produced by reusing materials.
-For example, tires can be recapped, batteries and drums can be reconditioned, and dirty paint solvents can be used to thin paints if the dirty solvents are segregated by color.
+For example, tires can be recapped, batteries and drums can be reconditioned, and dirty paint solvents can be used to thin paints.

-Surplus Supplies & Equipment
+Surplus Supplies and Equipment

-Information regarding state and federal surplus supplies and equipment programs can be found on the Pennsylvania Department of General Services website: www.dgs.pa.gov - Click on Surplus Supplies & Equipment for Sale under the Public Links section.
+Information regarding state and federal surplus supplies and equipment programs can be found on the Pennsylvania Department of General Services website at www.dgs.pa.gov - Click on "Surplus Supplies & Equipment" located directly above the Governor's Goals section of the webpage.